- Course Details

 What You’ll Learn

-This aspect of the process to becoming gas safe registered will ensure that you have the pipe skills required to ensure that the standards and safety of any gas work you undertake is spot on.
+This aspect of the process to becoming gas safe registered will make certain that you have the pipe skills required to ensure that the standards and safety of any gas work you undertake is spot on.

-It is crucial that you are able to ensure that any pipe-work you undertake as a Gas Engineer is fail safe as any errors could prove fatal.
+It is crucial that you can guarantee that any pipe-work you undertake as a Gas Engineer is fail safe as any errors could prove fatal.
 To give you the best possible chance of completing Able Skills Gas Training and Assessment processes successfully, this course will provide the following:

 - Cutting and measuring copper tube accurately